protopapi/protopapi/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data science
-- 📫 How to reach me: just in case you have a question about datascience
+- 📫 How to reach me @protopapi, just in case you have a question about datascience
 - 😄 Pronouns: datascience/he/her
 - ⚡ Fun fact: i like to work on data